Netflix/lemur/docs/production/index.rst

 Finally restart OpenSSH.

-.. note:: By default the server public certificate is sign for 2 weeks.
-You must update the `/etc/ssh/ssh_host_key.pub` file before this delay.
+.. note:: By default, the server public certificate is signed until it expires.
 You can use the config's parameter OPENSSH_VALID_INTERVAL_SERVER to change this behavor (unit is number of day).
+In this case, you must update the `/etc/ssh/ssh_host_key.pub` file before this delay.

 Configure the OpenSSH client
 ----------------------------